jleinonen/keras-fid/README.md

-## Frechet Inception Distance for Keras models
+## Frechet Inception Distance for Keras GANs

 This module contains an implementation of the Frechet Inception Distance metric for Keras-based generative adversarial network (GAN) generators.